cbarrient/Latebird-client/README.md

 Go to the `CH210x-drivers` folder and run `CP210xVCPInstaller_x64.exe`.
 Then install.

-Alternative install the driver [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)
+For mac users, go to `CH210x-drivers/macOS` folder and run `SiLabsUSBDriverDisk.dmg`.

 ### 5. Plug in board and find serial port

-Press Windows key, type `device manager` and look for `Ports (COM & LPT)`.
+For windows users, press Windows key, type `device manager` and look for `Ports (COM & LPT)`.
 Open the drop-down menu and check which port the board is connected to (`COM3`, `COM4`, ...)

 For mac users, find the serial port of the connected devices by entering the following command in Terminal: